 Water that comes out of the faucets in your home is charged to your water bill, while anything that goes down the drain is considered a sewer charge.
 Both of these charges are typically determined by the gallon.

-While most water utility companies separate the two utilities, others will charge one lump-sum for both services.
+While most water utility companies separate the two utilities, others charge one lump sum for both services.
 If your utility company bills them collectively, check your invoice, find the itemized section, and search for words like “sewage,” “treatment,” and “collection.”

 How to Reduce Your Sewer Bill